Combustion-is-fun/Combustion-is-fun.github.io/InterestingBytes/articles/online_privacy.md

 ### Password manager

 #### Proton Pass
+Available as a browser extention.
 ### Cloud storage
+Available as a web app.
 #### Proton Drive
+Available as a web app.

 ### Browsers

 #### Brave
+Available only as an app.
 #### The Onion Router
 The Onion Router, commonly known as Tor.
+Available only as an app.
 ## Hardware

 ### Phone and Tablet